Some of my fellow bloggers

 that's traditionally called for in the filling, and red food coloring.
 I arrived just after she'd taken the meat out of the oven -- right on time to help with the chopping.

 ) while we finished the filling.
 And then came the moment of truth: stuffing and folding the buns.
 Alice shaped them expertly, rolling out a ball and flattening it with her palms.
 She pulled up the sides of the dough, and then tugged on the little triangular pockets that had sagged to the side, twisting the top lightly to seal it closed.
 Her buns looked plump and cute.
 I had no idea what I was doing, so mine looked like misshapen alien heads.
 (That's one of hers below, on the right.)

 Here's a quick slideshow of Alice rolling and shaping her buns: We cannot display this gallery By the time the buns came out of the steamer, all fluffy and round and white, I was so hungry, I wanted to devour all of them.
 I ate two before I even knew what I was doing.
 The dough tasted like the best, softest white bread -- like someone had gathered a dozen pieces of Bimbo

 , without the crust, and molded them into a ball.

-If you're interested in making your own buns — it's a fun way to spend a girls' afternoon, I must say — I'm including Alice's bun dough recipe, which comes from her family.
-Her char siu recipe was adapted from What's4Eats, while the filling recipe came from Rasa Maylasia.
+If you're interested in making your own buns -- it's a fun way to spend a girls' afternoon, I must say -- I'm including Alice's bun dough recipe, which comes from her family.
+Her char siu recipe was adapted from What's4Eats